2021ugcs037/2021ugcs037/README.md

 - 👋 Hi, I’m @2021ugcs037
-- 👀 I’m interested in coding and learning different languages
+- 👀 I’m interested in web dev and learning different languages
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning web dev
 - 📫 you can mail me at 2021ugcs037@nitjsr.ac.in

 <!---